-Leucine and Isoleucine are Essential Amino Acids
+Leucine and Isoleucine are Essential amino acids that pretty much go hand-in-hand.

 Leucine and Isoleucine provide ingredients for the manufacturing of other essential biochemical components in the body, some of which are utilized for the production of energy, stimulants to the upper brain and helping you to be more alert.